tinatmyiu/Case-Study---Private-Water-Trucking-in-Syria/README.md

 ```

 ## Conclusion and recommendations
-The mean fuel cost per litre of water is TRY 0.007010478/Litre for delivery of private water trucking activities in NWS.
-As the p-vaule of 'delivery_distance' and 'fuel_delivery_costTRY_per_waterLitre' is 0.6764, which is bigger than 0.05.
-Correlation coefficient is -0.04707941, which is close to 0.
-They show no certainty in results and no correlation.
-The fuel cost for delivering water is independent of delivery distance.
+The mean fuel cost per litre of water is TRY 69.95441/Litre for delivery of private water trucking activities in NWS.
+As the p-vaule of 'delivery_distance' and 'fuel_delivery_costTRY_per_waterLitre' is  1.168e-15, which is smaller than 0.001.
+Correlation coefficient is 0.7532288, which is close to 1.
+They show strong certainty in result and large positive correlation.
+The fuel cost for delivering water is correlated to delivery distance.
 The fuel cost of private water trucking activities does not show significant differecnce with other water trucking activities.

 A more comprehensive evaluation can be made if other costs, such as car fees and registration fees, are also included in data analysis.
 However, more questions will be needed.
 For example, how much water was delivered per month?
 To have a fair comparison, it is needed to align different variables to the same length of time.